-Under the Civil Procedure Rules 2023, a derivative claim cannot proceed without court permission.
-No priori court permission is required for filing an application for urgent interim relief in the context of a derivative claim.
+Under the Civil Procedure Rules 2023, a derivative claim cannot proceed without court permission, except in cases of urgent interim relief.
 Leave to continue will only be granted where the court is satisfied that a prima facie case is established, a threshold higher than the "seriously arguable case".
 The claim must fall within one of the exceptions to the rule in Foss v Harbottle, the most significant being where the wrongdoing amounts to fraud or that the directors either committed a deliberate or dishonest breach of duty or obtained an improper benefit but not necessarily a financial one.

 The court considers whether in the absence of an answer from the defendant, the claimant would be entitled to judgment.
-At this preliminary stage, where the facts are disputed, the claimant's evidence prevails.
+At this preliminary stage, where the facts are disputed, the claimant's evidence is prevailed.
 As confirmed in McGaughey v Universities Superannuation Scheme Ltd [2022] EWHC 1233 (Ch) and Bhullar v Bhullar [2015] EWHC 1943 (Ch), both of which are likely to be followed by the Cyprus Courts, a prima facie case may still be established even if at trial the claim would ultimately fail should the defendant's evidence be accepted.
 Minority shareholders in Cyprus are also afforded statutory protection under section 202 of the Companies Law, Cap.
 113 which provides relief where the company's affairs are conducted oppressively towards a member.
 In such cases, the minority shareholder may file a petition for relief and must show that the company's conduct has been oppressive and that it would be just and equitable to wind up the company where there is no alternative, less drastic remedy available under section 202.
 The term "oppression" is not limited to overt misconduct but may take various forms, often reflecting a lack of probity and fair dealing in the conduct of the company's affairs to the detriment of certain members.
 A mere loss of confidence in management, dissatisfaction with company decisions or being consistently outvoted at meetings will not establish oppression within the meaning of section 202.